Why "Infinity in a drop"?

 But the story doesn't need to end there.
 What if the long and arduous road to liberation was not the whole story?
 What if it could be followed by an even more difficult but in the end far more glorious process of transformation?

 Fairy tales tend to end with the killing of the dragon or the marriage of the prince and princess.
 After that glorious moment, the child is supposed to fall asleep.
 But what if she stays hyper-alert and asks, with wide open eyes, "what then?"
 We are not good at visualising the "happiness ever after", and so we let the story end at the impressive climax.
-But we all know only too well, that in real life the period after marriage may be more difficult than the one before, and either way, marriage ends in death or divorce.
+But we all know only too well, that in real life, marriage ends in death or divorce.
 But does it have to be so?

 In other words, what if the next stage in the ongoing evolution of consciousness, would not be a return to an undifferentiated oneness or transcendence, but a further development towards an embodied harmony of love and oneness, an absolute delight in difference rooted in an infinite joy of being one?
 At our present level of consciousness, this may be impossible to imagine, but what if that is actually where the evolution is taking us?

 Infinity in a drop describes the psychology of small creatures who are in the midst of this amazing "adventure of consciousness and joy".
 An adventure that gradually, over long time, not only shows us the essence of the ocean hidden deep within ourselves, but that can transform every aspect of our natures; till we learn to express that knowledge, each in a different way, in every aspect of our being; till we will live, even collectively, a life that expresses the joy of love and oneness in total perfection.